The Employer Sponsored Temporary Skilled Shortage (TSS) visa is the most common visa used by companies to sponsor employees in Australia.

 - The business can meet its financial obligations

-- The business is devoted to training their staff (Please note on the 1 July 2017, new training benchmarks will be put in effect)
+- The business is devoted to training their staff (Please note new training benchmarks are before parliament and are expected to come into effect in 2018)

 *Please note that it is more difficult for a start up company to be approved as a business sponsor